South Carolina brings back experienced group for 2017

-Allden earned his bachelors from Emory University in English in 1986 and holds a masters in sports administration from Georgia in 1991.
+Allden earned his bachelors from Emory University in English and History in 1986 and holds a masters in sports administration from Georgia in 1991.
 Allden helped Emory's cross country team to one of its three NCAA Championship berths during his time there.
-He is also a USATF Level I and II certified coach as well as a Level I and II endurance instructor.

 Allden is married to Tara Disy Allden, and they have one daughter, Kathleen, who already is a national qualifier in the junior Olympics in track and cross country.

 - Fan Zone